Create Liquidity Pool in Solana in 1 minute

 Take it into account and decide what you prefer, but to create a serious project I recommend you not to skimp on expenses.

-To start we must select the tokens that will form the pair.
-In "Base Token" we will select the token that we have created and has no value in the market yet.
+First, we need to select the tokens that will make up the pair.
+In “Base Token," select the token you have created token does not yet have a market value.

 Once this is done, we must indicate the minimum purchase and sale amount for the users of our liquidity pool.
 The most common is to set 100.

-We continue with the minimum price modification, that is, the minimum price that will vary the price of our token.
-The most advisable according to Raydium is to set 0.000001 if we have previously set 100.
+We proceed with the minimum change in the price, which defines the smallest price variation for our token.
+It is Raydium's recommendation to set 0.000001 if we have previously set 100.

-These numbers are for reference, taking as the average a token with 100M supply.
-You can follow any of the data in the following table for your OpenBook Market.
+These figures are provided for reference, assuming an average token with a 100M supply.
+You can utilize any of the data in the following table for your OpenBook Market.

 Before finishing we can activate "advanced options" to modify the size of our OpenBook Market, I leave you the inputs that you should use for 3 different sizes that I can recommend, always taking into account the potential errors that can generate.